CUBRID/cubrid-manual/en/sql/tuning.rst

 * When the correlated subquery contains another correlated subquery.
 * When the subquery is not in the SELECT clause.
-* When the subquery uses CUBRID extended APIs related to classes.
+* When the subquery uses path expression.
 * When the subquery includes the NO_SUBQUERY_CACHE hint.
 * When storing new results exceeds the set subquery cache size (default: 2MB).
 * When the subquery contains functions that change results with each execution, such as random() or sys_guid().